 As the first school of pharmacy in the state of Maryland and the state’s only academic institution based provider of continuing pharmacy education, the School of Pharmacy acknowledges its ongoing responsibility not only to our alumni, but also to pharmacists in Maryland regarding continuing education.

 Our graduates are trained to be lifelong learners and our continuing education program seeks to meet this ongoing educational need.

-The Office of Continuing Education at the University of Maryland School of Pharmacy is a fully accredited pharmacy continuing education provider.
+The Office of Continuing Education at the University of Maryland School of Pharmacy is a fully accredited provider of pharmacy continuing education.
 The Office of Continuing Education provides a wide range of services to address the continuing education needs of pharmacy professionals across the state of Maryland and beyond.
 Each educational activity approved by the Office undergoes a thorough review process to ensure its academic integrity.
 Programming is delivered online or through traditional face-to-face formats.

-Mission: Through collaborative programming and interprofessional partnerships, the Office of Continuing Education empowers our pharmacists – including our faculty, preceptors, alumni and pharmacy technicians, and beyond to:
+Mission: Through collaborative programming and interprofessional partnerships, the Office of Continuing Education empowers our pharmacists – including our faculty, preceptors, alumni, pharmacy technicians, and beyond to:

 - Achieve new professional competencies

 - Acquire new knowledge critical for medication safety and patient care

 - Develop new skills for today’s health care marketplace

 Moving our learners to the cutting-edge of patient-centered pharmacy practice.